Croatia What to visit

 Hvar’s Historic centre

-For example, I visited the country in early June and despite high temperatures night and day, the seawater was still a bit cold.
+For example, I visited the country in early June and, despite the high temperatures both day and night, the sea was still a bit chilly for swimming.

 Croatia What to Visit Krka Park